gonso23/mp4-logo-cleanup/README.md

 - masks -> the masks generated from the logos or by the manual editor
 - cleaned_frames -> the frames where the logo should be removed already

+On my Laptop a 5 minutes video takes about 25 minutes to be processed, in the logo_remover_SIFT.py you can switch from single threaded to multithreded and multitasking variants.
+For smaller videos this is ok, bigger videos I sliced into parts and executed on different PCs in parallel.

 ## Video Splitter Script "split_video.py"